STATE & FEDERAL CRIMINAL DEFENSE LAWYER

-- All of our attorneys have 5 star ratings on Google and AVVO.
+- All of our attorneys have 5 star ratings and reviews on Google and AVVO.

-- Managing Partner Bryan Hoeller has been named by Fort Worth Magazine as Top Criminal Defense Lawyer in Fort Worth for 2018.
+- Managing Partner Bryan Hoeller has been named by Fort Worth Magazine as Top Criminal Defense Lawyer in Fort Worth for 2018, 2019, and 2020.

 - Partners Bryan Hoeller and Colin McLaughlin are both recognized as Top 100 Lawyers by The National Trial Lawyer’s Association in 2018.